Build Excel Automation Add-in: C#, VB.NET, C++

 Excel Automation add-ins

-Add-in Express allows creating Automation add-ins for Excel 2016 - XP.
+Add-in Express allows creating Automation add-ins for Excel 2019, 2016, 2013 and lower.
 The example below demonstrates how you create such an add-in providing a sample user-defined function.

 A bit of theory